gaseri/website/docs/en/tutorials/gromacs/index.md

     in the tutorials section of his former website.
-The tutorials are presently maintained by [Vedran Miletić](https://vedran.miletic.net/) and published in the tutorials section of the [Group for Applications and Services on Exascale Research Infrastructure (GASERI) website](https://group.miletic.net/).
+The tutorials are presently maintained by [Vedran Miletić](https://vedran.miletic.net/) and published in the tutorials section of the [Group for Applications and Services on Exascale Research Infrastructure (GASERI) website](../../index.md).

-These are some [GROMACS](https://www.gromacs.org/) tutorials for beginners that I wrote during my PhD work.
+These are some [GROMACS](https://www.gromacs.org/) tutorials for beginners that I wrote during my Ph.D. work.
 I found that many GROMACS tutorials focused on biomolecules such as proteins, where few focused on simple systems.
-I hope these tutorials fill the gap and give you a greater understanding of how to setup and run simple molecular simulations and how to utilize advanced sampling techniques.
+I hope these tutorials fill the gap and give you a greater understanding of how to set up and run simple molecular simulations and how to utilize advanced sampling techniques.

 It's not necessary to do
-the tutorials in order, but the first two tutorials are essential before going on to the others, as the structure file (`methane.pdb`) and topology file (`topol.top`) for methane from tutorial 2 are used in all subsequent tutorials.
+the tutorials in order, but the first two tutorials are essential before going on to the others, as the structure file (`methane.pdb`) and the topology file (`topol.top`) for methane from tutorial 2 are used in all subsequent tutorials.
 The tutorials are designed for GROMACS version 5.1 and up.
 If you are using an older version, some of the commands or parameters may have changed.
 Note especially that the pull